wordofwarning/wordofwarning.org/current/2017-haphazard/index.md

 Haphazard 2017 is a <a href="http://www.manchesterconfidential.co.uk/entertainment-and-sport/events-and-listings/top-10-theatre-comedy-in-march-april-2017" target="_blank">Manchester Confidential TOP 10</a> for March/April.

 #### Credits
-[Haphazard](/hab/haphazard) 2017 is produced by hÅb + Z-arts; supported using public funding by Arts Council England, funded by Manchester City Council + supported by the Paul Hamlyn Foundation. | Image: Chris Sav
+[Haphazard](/hab/haphazard) 2017 is produced by hÅb; supported using public funding by Arts Council England; funded by Manchester City Council; supported by the Paul Hamlyn Foundation. | Image: Chris Sav

 #### Websites
 <a href="http://haphazardmcr.org" target="_blank">haphazardmcr.org</a> | <a href="http://twitter.com/hashtag/Haphazard" target="_blank">#Haphazard</a> | <a href="http://facebook.com/events/274998376255183" target="_blank">Haphazard 2017 Facebook event</a>